Awkunss/Forecasting_Stock_ARIMA/README.md

 # Stock Price Forecasting
 This repository contains the code for stock price forecasting using the ARIMA model.
-The model was tested on three stocks: EXX5, IQQE, and IUS4.
-Data for these stocks was collected from [Yahoo Finance](https://finance.yahoo.com/) for the time window of May 2021 to May 2022.
+The model was tested on GOOG.
+Data for these stocks was collected from [Yahoo Finance](https://finance.yahoo.com/) for the time window of Oct 2023 to Oct 2024.

 ## Steps in the code